ejholmes/vpce-nlb-alb/README.md

 This attempts to demonstrate an issue one might encounter when traffic is sent to an ALB, through a VPC endpoint/NLB in AWS.
 When a VPC endpoint is introduced, clients might discover that TCP connections occasionally fail to open.

-This spins up two test cases; one sending traffic to an ALB via a VPC endpoint/NLB, and the other sending traffic to the ALB through an ALB directly.
+This spins up two test cases; one sending traffic to an ALB via a VPC endpoint/NLB, and the other sending traffic to the ALB through an NLB directly (no VPCe).
 Each case sendings 1000 requests per second from 4 EC2 instances (4000 rps total).

 ![](./vpce-nlb-alb.png)